cybersamx/go-recipes/string/count-iterate/README.md

 }
 ```

-To iterate over a string by rune, here are the general techniques:
+To iterate over a string by rune:

 ```go
 for i, b := range str {